-Parque Del Litoral is found in the heart of Mayagüez.
+Parque Del Litoral is located within the heart of Mayagüez.
 Much like the Centennial Olympic Park was built in Atlanta, Georgia for the Olympics, in 2009, Parque Del Litoral was built when Puerto Rico was selected to host the 2010 Central American and Caribbean Games.

-Another attraction in this category is Parque Luis Munoz Rivera.
+Another popular choice in this category is Parque Luis Munoz Rivera.
 Built to honor a man who was a poet, journalist, and statesman, Parque Luis Muñoz Rivera is a great place to stop and get some fresh air on your way towards San Juan from Puerta de Tierra.

 |Parque Del Litoral||Park||0.9 mi.
 West of Downtown Mayaguez|